normotoryjazz/CovertHelper/SECURITY.md

 ## Supported Versions

 At this time, the following programs are up to date and being supported.
+File under the "Testing Zone" folder **WILL NEVER** be supported by this policy.
+They are solely for developmental testing and project documentation.
+Use them at your own risk.

 | Version | Supported          |
 | ------- | ------------------ |